karashiiro/Rimap/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/77d511b3bd694eb1bb086e9252985b4e)](https://app.codacy.com/app/karashiiro/Xivvi?utm_source=github.com&utm_medium=referral&utm_content=karashiiro/Xivvi&utm_campaign=Badge_Grade_Dashboard)

 (WIP) A production version of Prima.
-Less efficient, more stable, more secure.
+Less efficient and more stable.
 Feel free to join [the support server](https://discord.gg/ZbyeWvB).

+Scroll down to installation if you want to host it yourself.
+I'd actually prefer you host it yourself so I don't need to handle your data or add load to my one server (a laptop under the TV), but if you can't host it yourself you can use the link below.

 ## Adding Xivvi to Your Discord Server
 This is the easy way to use Xivvi, just click [this link](https://discordapp.com/api/oauth2/authorize?client_id=582785047371841537&permissions=0&scope=bot) to add Xivvi to your server and then follow the other directions: